-- 7. Locate the cleanest section of bag closest to the collar, making sure there is enough bag to collapse into a tight bundle without stretching the bag too tight. - 8.
-Wrap and hand tighten two cable ties around the collapsed bag section between the collar and filter cartridge, spacing the cable ties approximately 1/2-in apart. - 9.
-Compress as much air as possible from the BIBO bag and BIBO bag extension. - 10.
-Securely tighten the four cable ties with the supplied cable tie tool at the maximum setting.

-- 11. Cut the compressed BIBO bag between the two cable ties leaving one tie around each section. - 12.
-Place tape over the cut end of the BIBO bag containing the filter and both cable ties. - 13 Securely wrap tape around the cut end of the bag covering a minimum of 3-inches around the bag end. - 14.
-Properly dispose of the BIBO bag containing the filter.
+- Locate the cleanest section of bag closest to the collar, making sure there is enough bag to collapse into a tight bundle without stretching the bag too tight. - Wrap and hand tighten two cable ties around the collapsed bag section between the collar and filter cartridge, spacing the cable ties approximately 1/2in apart. - Compress as much air as possible from the BIBO bag and BIBO bag extension. - 10.
+Securely tighten the two cable ties with the supplied cable tie tool at the maximum setting. - 11.
+Cut the compressed BIBO bag between the two cable ties leaving one tie around each section. - 12.
+Place tape over the cut end of the BIBO bag containing the filter and both cable ties. - 13 Securely wrap tape around the cut end of the bag covering a minimum of 3-inches around the bag end.